GovReady/govready-q/deployment/govready-wazuh/README.md

 ## Overview

-This directory contains configuration files that run TKTK
+This directory contains configuration files that run containers for GovReady-Q and Wazuh in a single deployment.

 Use [Docker Compose](https://docs.docker.com/compose/) to manage the multi-container app.